WilliamWu88/pipez_ENGG1805/README.md

 would generate an input Block:
 (“C1”,”apple”); (“C2”,”banana”); (“C3”,”pear”); (“C4”,”orange”)

-3.Use a pipe to transform the Block
+3. Use a pipe to transform the Block

 Once the input Block has been defined, this is used as the input into the pipe being tested.
 To do this, a pipe is created, and this pipe is applied to the input Block.

 SimpleBlock sb = new SimpleBlock(); //create empty SimpleBlock sb.add("C1", "banana"); //first column